bjaros20/ntj-bst/README.md

 exists for NTJ, so this is my attempt to fill that gap.
 It is a work-in-progress, so feel free to suggest changes, branch, etc.

-It’s not perfect and probably won’t match NTJ’s requirements in every case —
-but it should give authors a starting point.
-Feedback and improvements are welcome!

 Here is style guideline I created it from: https://ntanet.org/wp-content/uploads/2019/11/1.-NTJ-Style-Guidelines-11-01-19.pdf

 ---